maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Custom units ##

+___ For advanced users and developers only ___

 Currently there is no way to create custom sets of units.
 This feature may be added in the future.
-The following may be helpful for now.
+The following may be helpful for now, but this does not fully work and the mechanism will change in the future when proper support is added for custom units.

-Add the following to the question variables.
+Add the following to the question variables and feedback variables.

     stack_unit_si_declare(true)
     declare(diamonds, units)